Andrew-M-Stephenson/AI_Football_Project/README.md

 P toggles paused state.

-When paused, it keeps reusing the same frame so you can draw LOS.
+When paused, it keeps reusing the same frame so LOS can be drawn.

 LOS interaction

 L clears current LOS.

-You click two points on the frame to set a new LOS line.
+Click two points on the frame to set a new LOS line.

 LOS is stored as {"p1": [x,y], "p2": [x,y]}.